Aaron Judge Preview, Player Props: Yankees vs. Rays

 Aaron Judge At The Plate

-- He has hit a home run in 29.7% of his games this year, and 8.8% of his chances at the plate.

-- Judge has an RBI in 30 of 74 games this year, with multiple RBI in 15 of them.
+- In 30 games this year (40.0%), Judge has picked up an RBI, and in 15 of those games (20.0%) he had more than one.
 He has also driven home three or more of his team's runs in six contests.

 - He has scored in 43 games this year, with multiple runs 11 times.